 Step 2: A Command center issues to a group of MNs a group command (not a group manipulation command) to instruct the MNs in the group to take an action.
 The target group is designated by the MIHF Group ID field in the group command.
 A group command is delivered through the multicast channel associated with the MIHF Group ID.
 A group command may alternatively take two types of payload: Encrypted and non-encrypted.
 If a payload is encrypted, it is encrypted with a key derived from the current group key.

 Each MN has a Device Key, which is a sequence of AES keys.
 The number of keys in a Device Key is 8, 16, 24 or 32, which is a system-wide constant.
 All MNs which are managed by a Group Manager have the same number of device keys.
 The format of Device Key may vary depending on its implementation and is out of the scope of this specification.
-For convenience, an example format of a Device Key is described in clause 9.4.2.2.
-When confidentiality is not required for group manipulation, a GKB without encrypted key data should be used.
-Note that an MN need not have an AES key if the GKBs always have no encrypted key data.
+For convenience, an example format of a Device Key is described in clause 9.4.2.2 and Annex U. When confidentiality is not required for group manipulation, a GKB without GroupKeyData should be used.
+Note that an MN need not have a Device Key if the GKBs always have no GroupKeyData.

 A Command center has a module called GKB Generator.
-A GKB Generator receives all the Device Keys assigned to all the MNs associated to a group, a set of MIHF IDs and a key.
+A GKB Generator receives all the Device Keys assigned to all the MNs associated to a group, a set of MIHF IDs and a MGK.
 The set of MIHF IDs indicates the MNs that constitute a group.
-The key is a group key for that group.
+The MGK is a master group key for that group.
+MNs and the command center can generate a media independent group encryption key (MIGEK) and a media independent master group key verification key (MIGKCK) from MGK (see 9.4.3).
 The mechanism to provide all Device Keys to the GKB generator is out of the scope of this specification.
 This mechanism can just encompass the explicit provision of the Device Keys to the GKB or the random seed used to derive them.
 On receiving those data, a GKB Generator outputs a GKB, or several GKBs.

 Although there are detailed procedures of an MIH User at a Command Center to prepare an MIH request for group manipulation, handover or configuration update depend on implementations of the User.
 An overview of the behaviors of an MIH User is given in 9.4.2, which also defines a series of actions to be performed by an MIHF which receives an indication message of group manipulation, handover or configuration update.